 Key Steps in Selling Your Home with a HELOC

 Selling your home when you have a Home Equity Line of Credit (HELOC) involves several steps.
-It’s important to understand how a HELOC affects the selling process and what actions you need to take to manage it effectively.
+Understanding how a HELOC affects the selling process and what actions you need to take to manage it effectively is important.

 How to Determine Your HELOC Payoff Amount